MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P0-Part1/content.md

 >           tile.runAction(sequence)
 >       }

 This method performs a couple of tasks.
 First we load the tile by loading the CCB file and storing it in a local variable.
-Then we also store this tile in the grid array.
+We also store this tile in the grid array.
 We set the scale of the tile to 0 because we want the tile to appear with a scale up animation.
 Then we add the child to the grid.
 We define the position of the tile using the `positionForColumn(:row:)` method.
-Then we create a little action sequence that  forms a spawn animation.
+Then we create an action sequence that forms a spawn animation.
 The tile starts with a scale of 0 and is invisible.
 We define a action sequence that waits for 0.3 seconds and then scales the tile up to its full size in 0.2 seconds.

 That's it!
 Now we have a method to add a tile at any position in the game.
-Now there's not much more code to go and we will be spawning random tiles.
+Without much more code, we'll be spawning random tiles!

 ### Spawning a random tile

 The next method that we are going to add will determine a random free position on the grid to spawn a new tile.
-The easiest way to do this is having a loop that continues generating a random tile index until it finds a free position on the grid. *Note: this is not the most efficient way to do this, once there are only a few spots left on the grid the program will generate many random positions that will already be occupied by other tiles.
+The easiest way to do this is having a loop that continues generating a random tile index until it finds a free position on the grid. *Note: this is not the most efficient way to do this; once there are only a few spots left on the grid, the program will generate many random positions that will already be occupied by other tiles.
 However, this approach is absolutely fine for this type of game.*

 > [action]
 > Add the `spawnRandomTile` method to the `Grid` class: